REGION_ID is a code that Google assigns based on

 Before you begin

-Before running and deploying this quickstart, you must set up a GCP project for App Engine and then install the Cloud SDK:
+Before running and deploying this quickstart, install the Cloud SDK and then set up a Cloud project for App Engine:

 When prompted, select the region where you want your App Engine application located.
-After your App Engine application is created, the Dashboard opens.

 App Engine locations

 App Engine is regional, which means the infrastructure that runs your apps is located in a specific region and is managed by Google to be redundantly available across all the zones within that region.

 Meeting your latency, availability, or durability requirements are primary factors for selecting the region where your apps are run.
 You can generally select the region nearest to your app's users but you should consider the location of the other Google Cloud products and services that are used by your app.
 Using services across multiple locations can affect your app's latency as well as pricing.

 App Engine is available in the following regions:

 us-west3(Salt Lake City)

 You cannot change an app's region after you set it.